bzm3r/transpose-timing-tests/POST.md

 We see something interesting right away: while the subgroup kernel outperforms the threadgroup-based kernel on both the AMD device and Nvidia devices, the effect is particularly pronounced on Nvidia devices.
 On the AMD device, the performance gain is marginal, suggesting that threadgroup shared memory is remarkably fast on AMD devices.

+**Mystery:** why is AMD RX 570's threadgroup shared memory competetive in performance with subgroup registers?

 We can also plot transposition rate versus varying number of bitmaps (payload) uploaded for transposition.
 Changing payload size varies the number of threads dispatched for the compute task.
 So, it provides the following information:
 * (at low dispatch size) the relative performance of a single thread on a particular device with respect to that on another device;
 * (at increasing dispatch size) the maximum number of threads the device can muster, after which it is must queue up tasks to wait for free threadgroups.